Fiction

 “Can you read that?”

 Oh, right.
 He must be too young to read.
-Already he had played this badly.
+Had he just played this badly?
 “Just a few words.
 Cause it is English.
 I’m better at Russian.
 I’m a spy.”
 His father laughed.
 His mom smiled.

 “What words do you know in English?” asked his father.